Alexandru Tzigara-Samurcaș: Legacy

 According to Lucian Boia, Tzigara's work with the Germans in World War I continues to be perceived as a stain on his career, and was as such omitted from official histories which deal with the period.
-This, Boia notes, happened especially during the latter, nationalist, stage of Romanian communism, when World War I was presented as a moment of anti-German "unanimity".
-However, the period also brought the publication of Tzigara's collected Scrieri despre arta românească ("Writings on Romanian Art", 1987).
+This, Boia notes, happened especially during the latter, nationalist stage of Romanian communism, when World War I was presented as a moment of anti-German "unanimity".
+However, the period also brought occasional homages, such as a 1978 symposium at the National Museum of Art of Romania (introducing him as "one of our century's great art historians"), as well as the publication of Tzigara's collected Scrieri despre arta românească ("Writings on Romanian Art", 1987).
 The first installment of Tzigara-Samurcaș's memoirs was first published in 1999, ten years after the Revolution, by Grai și Suflet imprint.
 Later volumes saw print with Editura Meridiane.
 These works have raised interest for their historical and biographical content, but, Zigu Ornea contends, are largely without literary value.
 Ornea also criticized the two editors, Ioan and Florica Șerb, for only including some citations from Tzigara's contemporaries as notes, instead of a more complete critical apparatus.
 Editura Vitruviu also published another volume of Tzigara's memoirs, as Lupta vieții unui octogenar ("An Octogenarian's Lifelong Combat", 2007).

 A large part of his photographic plates ended up as a special fund of the Ion Mincu University of Architecture and Urbanism.
 In May 2010, they were inventoried and published, in print and DVD format, as Arhiva Alexandru Tzigara-Samurcaș.
 A selection of these works was displayed in 2011, during a special Museum of the Romanian Peasant exhibit, sponsored by the Romanian Cultural Institute.
 The rest, preserved by the Fine Arts School, were donated to the Museum of the Romanian Peasant in 2000.
 A Tzigara-Samurcaș Foundation was created with the goal of preserving folklore and handicrafts.
 Its projects include the revival of Ocna Șugatag hore and the Ethnophone folk music events, sponsored by the European Union's Culture 2000.